Barriers to Entry

 And that is a lot of what is happening with generative AI right now.

-The industrial age was mostly about big physical assets.
-If you read Wall Street reports from the early 20th century, you saw an endless discussion about railroads, industrial plants, and utilities.
+The industrial age was mostly about building big physical assets.
+If you read Wall Street reports from the early 20th century, you saw endless discussions about railroads, industrial plants, and utilities.
 Warren Buffett’s teacher, Ben Graham, rose to prominence as a young man by writing about railroad bonds.

 But digital goods, services, and business models are mostly about people and intangible assets.

-So, when we start to look for barriers to entry, there is an interesting and evolving list of capabilities, resources, and mostly intangible assets.
+So, when we start to look for barriers to entry, there is a different (and currently evolving) list of capabilities, resources, and mostly intangible assets.
 And, as discussed, GenAI is creating new types of intangible assets (intelligence capabilities).

 Professor Melissa Schilling at NYU has some good thinking on this.
 She lists key intangible assets in technology businesses, such as: